(Kenneth Garrett)

 From left to right, the pyramids of the pharaohs Menkaure (r. ca. 2572–2551 B.C.), Khafre (r. ca. 2597–2573 B.C.), and Khufu (r. ca. 2633–2605 B.C.) rise above Egypt’s Giza Plateau.
 The two small pyramids (left) may have served as tombs for Menkaure’s queens.

-around 4,600 years ago, near the end of the reign of the pharaoh Khufu, a boat crewed by some 40 workers headed downstream on the Nile toward the Giza Plateau.
+On a summer afternoon around 4,600 years ago, near the end of the reign of the pharaoh Khufu, a boat crewed by some 40 workers headed downstream on the Nile toward the Giza Plateau.
 The vessel, whose prow was emblazoned with a uraeus, the stylized image of an upright cobra worn by pharaohs as a head ornament, was laden with large limestone blocks being transported from the Tura quarries on the eastern side of the Nile.
 Under the direction of their overseer, known as Inspector Merer, the team steered the boat west toward the plateau, passing through a gateway between a pair of raised mounds called the Ro-She Khufu, the Entrance to the Lake of Khufu.
 This lake was part of a network of artificial waterways and canals that had been dredged to allow boats to bring supplies right up to the plateau’s edge.

 (Ken Feisel)